rexdex/recompiler/readme.md

 }
 ```

-In case the block is confirmed to be single point of entry we can use following simplified form:
+In cases where the block is confirmed to have a single point of entry, we can use the following simplified form:

 ```c++
 //////////////////////////////////////////////////////